by Iris Teo MD FRCPC

 A keloid scar is a non-cancerous type of change that happens in the skin after an injury.
-As part of the normal healing response, fibroblasts produce new collagen protein to help rebuild the skin.
-In some people, fibroblasts make too much collagen.
-The extra collagen forms a lump that grows beyond the initially injured area.
 The most common location for a keloid scar is on the upper back, shoulders, chest, and ear lobes.
 Keloid scars are sometimes referred to only as ‘keloids’.

 Doctors do not fully understand why some people develop keloid scars after an injury and others do not.
 However, keloid scars are more common in people with darker skin.
 Tension in the skin during wound healing, older age, and wound infection have also been shown to increase the risk of developing a keloid scar.